juneqwu/GPUs-Total-Variation-Denoising/README.md

 ### Final Project: Total Variation Denoising

 The function takes a bitmap image (*.ppm) as an input argument.
 The function takes the image, adds Gaussian white noise and performs total variation denoising.
 The output are one noisy image and one denoised image.
-There is an image included in the file ```C bicycle.ppm```.
+There is an image included in the file ``` bicycle.ppm```.
 If you are interested in running the code with this image, simply type:

 ```C
 nvcc -o tv TV_denoise.cu ppma_io.c -lm